-- expands familiarity with sponsored program administration and strategic planning among the faculty;
+- expands familiarity with sponsored program administration and strategic planning among the staff and faculty;

-- develops leadership capacity among the faculty; and
+- develops leadership capacity among the staff and faculty; and

-- improves sponsored programs administration and strategic planning through faculty input.
+- improves sponsored programs administration and strategic planning through staff and faculty input.

 About the Program

-Faculty (including research faculty) participating in the program receive 40 percent salary support from the VPR Office and are released from all teaching obligations during the term of the appointment.
-Departments/Schools retain the released salary to provide resources to cover the Fellow’s teaching load during the term of the appointment.
-Appointments are for one year with the possibility of renewal for a second year pending Department/School approval.
+Staff and faculty (including research faculty) participating in the program receive 40 percent salary support from the VPR Office and are released from all teaching obligations during the term of the appointment.
+Departments/Colleges retain the released salary to provide resources to cover the Fellow’s teaching load during the term of the appointment.
+Appointments are for one year with the possibility of renewal for a second year pending Department/College approval.

 Areas of Appointment